yohannes911/select2/doc/select2.md

 There are some empirical evidences that the Java API works, not just the above formal proof.
 The `src/java/debug` package implements a debugable version of the API.
 With this I've tested thousands of concurent scenarios w/o failure.
 Of course this doesn't replace the formal proof.

+To run some test scenarios issue the following or such:

+    java -cp lib/java-mt.jar select2.debug.DebugSelect2 -a 4

+This will test `2 ^ 4 - 2 = 14` possible concurent scenarios.
+Such a scenario looks like this: `0010` which means that:

+1. `00..`: thread `0` will run 2 steps of the protocol, then
+2. `..1.`: thread `1` will run 1 step of the protocol, then again
+3. `...0`: thread `0` will run 1 step, then

+the whole starts from the begining (ie. it is cyclic)...

+Note that theoretically there are `2 ^ 4 = 16` such 4-length scenarios.
+However `0000` and `1111` does not count since they represent single threaded scenarios.

+The above command will run one round, that is it terminates if each thread ran the protocol (at least) once.
+If you want more rounds, issue this or such:

+    java -cp lib/java-mt.jar select2.debug.DebugSelect2 -a 2 4

+The above will run all possible 4-length scenarios, however it will only terminate if each thread ran the protocol (at least) twice.

+The Java API was succesfully tested against the following configurations:

+    java -cp lib/java-mt.jar select2.debug.DebugSelect2 -a 20
+    java -cp lib/java-mt.jar select2.debug.DebugSelect2 -a 16 16

+For larger scenarios running all combinations might be very time consuming.
+For instance the above `-a 20` args means more than 1 million combinations.
+For this situation you can run random scenarios.

+For instance to run random 40-length scenarios 10 times, issue:

+    java -cp lib/java-mt.jar select2.debug.DebugSelect2 -r 10 40

+If each thread has to run the protocol at least 3 times, then issue:

+    java -cp lib/java-mt.jar select2.debug.DebugSelect2 -r 10 3 40

+Finally if you have a specific scenario, say `01001110110`, then issue:

+    java -cp lib/java-mt.jar select2.debug.DebugSelect2 -m 01001110110

+or

+    java -cp lib/java-mt.jar select2.debug.DebugSelect2 -m 10 01001110110

+in order to run 10 rounds in each thread.

 ### Benchmark ###

 A microbenchmark is implemented for the Java version.
 See `src/java/bench`.